aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/chart-interactivity/_index.md

 ---
-title: Chart Interactivity
-linktitle: Chart Interactivity
+title: How to Add Tooltips in Interactive Charts (Aspose.Cells Java)
+linktitle: How to Add Tooltips in Interactive Charts
 second_title: Aspose.Cells Java Excel Processing API
-description: Learn how to create interactive charts using Aspose.Cells for Java.
-Enhance your data visualization with interactivity.
+description: Learn how to add tooltips, data labels, and drill‑down features to create an interactive chart in Java using Aspose.Cells.
 weight: 19
 url: /java/advanced-excel-charts/chart-interactivity/
+date: 2025-11-28
 ---

 {{< blocks/products/pf/main-wrap-class >}}